-How can resource therapy nourish your soul?
+How can resource therapy nourish you?

 This unique psychotherapy system is based on the belief that various states of consciousness and personality parts need to be addressed for enduring emotional health.
 Resource Therapy works with the personality part that is involved in the issue, hence it is also known as ‘strength based parts psychotherapy.’
 This modality seeks to address the subconscious cause of an issue, as it understands that the part presenting with the problem is seldom the one that requires change.